aj83854/bashfiles/README.md

 bootstrap_osx.sh
 ~~~

-The script will first you ask if you've completed step 0 and if you are ready to continue. \
+The script will first ask you if you've completed step 0 and if you're ready to continue. \
 Enter `y` to run the script.
 Then, sit back and watch as your familiar Mac environment is quickly downloaded, installed and setup for you. **Easy!**
 _______________________________________________
 _______________________________________________